AnAppleCore/I2CN_Lab/README.md

 ### test.jpg

-the test image to produce the ascii art, whish has size 500x500
+the test image to produce the ascii art, which has size 500x500

 ## dependecies:

-In the virutal machines lab5-A and lab5-B, all the corresponding packages need to be installed:
+In the vitual machines lab5-A and lab5-B, all the corresponding packages need to be installed:

 ### (1) install dnsmasq
 ### (2) install traceroute